Invest in Yourself

 Find something you love

-Times have changed and young people are not settling for jobs just to make ends meet like older generations did, instead they are looking for something that will be fulfilling and make them happy.
-I think one of the most dreaded things we hear a lot today from young people is to be tied to a desk from 8 to 5 in a dead-end job with no freedom.
+Times have changed and young people are not settling for jobs just to make ends meet like older generations did.
+Instead, they are looking for something that will be fulfilling and make them happy.
+These days one of the most dreaded things we hear often from young people is to be tied to a desk from 8 to 5 in a dead-end job with no freedom.

-The notion of working day in and day out until you’re a certain age and then retiring and then only starting to live your life is dying fast.
-Younger generations have realized that you might not even reach that age and end up never really living your life fully and do all the things you had planned.
+The notion of working day in and day out until you’re a certain age, retiring, and then only starting to live your life is dying fast.
+Younger generations have realized that you might not even reach that age and end up never living your life fully doing all the things you had planned.

 Living now, 'in the moment' has its good side as well as a downside.
-The wonderful thing about lots of young people entering into jobs or careers that they like or even love doing is that they become passionate and driven people.
+The wonderful thing about lots of young people entering into jobs or careers that they like or even love is that they become passionate and driven people.
 They end up making big changes in industries and the world.
-There is a vast amount of new opportunities that the new digital age has brought with it and these young people become entrepreneurs creating new jobs for themselves.
+There's a vast amount of new opportunities that the new digital age has brought and these young people become entrepreneurs creating new jobs for themselves.

 You need to start somewhere

 Studies have found that millennials will change jobs an average of four times in their first decade out of college.
+Generation Z is the youngest entry into the workforce.
+This generation also tends to job-hop or often change careers.
 Many assume millennials are just chasing money when they job-hop, rather than waiting patiently for their slice of the pie as their seniors did.
 However, that’s not true of all job-hoppers.

 Many employees who seek other jobs early on are willing to take pay cuts for the right job, especially if there is a mismatch or lack of positive work culture.
 Other factors for switching jobs quickly include having too much work to do, resulting in an uneven work-life balance.
-Environmental and social consciousness drives millennials, caring about their fellow man.
-When a company’s mission matches their values, millennials are in — more likely for a longer haul than their last gig.
+Environmental and social consciousness drives the younger generations, to care about their fellow man.
+When a company’s mission matches its values, millennials and Gen Zs are in — more likely for a longer haul than their last gig.

 Finding happiness